 If you have a work related injury, or illness, you must immediately report it to your employer to set the workers compensation process in motion.
 At this point, your employer may file a claim with their worker's compensation insurance carrier.
 However, either you or your Workers Compensation attorneys will still need to file a claim for compensation with the Missouri Division of Workers' Compensation.

-The Missouri Workers Compensation Law Firm of Aaron Sachs and Associates wants you to be aware of your rights.
+The Missouri Workers Compensation Law Firm of Aaron Sachs & Associates, P.C. wants you to be aware of your rights.
 Currently in Missouri three different, primary kinds of workers' compensation benefits you might receive include, but are not limited to:

 1. Medical care to treat the injury